YuzhuoMa97/SPAmix/README.md

 # SPAmix
-A scalable, accurate, and universal analysis framework using individual-level allele frequency for large-scale genetic association studies in an admixed population.
+A scalable, accurate, and universal analysis framework for large-scale genetic association studies in admixed populations.

 ## Table of contents